 Viewers suffering “Alias” or “24” withdrawal can get a satisfying fix of action and intrigue with this intelligent, suspenseful drama from A&E by way of BBC1.
 “MI-5” is a heart-pounding look into the U.K.’s counterterrorism department inside the security intelligence agency.
+If you’re expecting James Bond, or something out of a John LeCarre novel, forget about it.
 This is not your parents’ spy story.

 “MI-5” Section B is populated with young, sophisticated and, at times, untested agents, well-versed in universal global issues and cutting-edge technology.
 This eight-part series features mostly unknown actors, although screen vets Jenny Agutter (“An American Werewolf in London”), Peter Firth (“Amistad”) and Hugh Laurie (“Stuart Little”) have significant roles.